ShrutiGanesh18/-InTooDeep/README.md

 #InTooDeep
-Understanding the effects of depth on different computer vision datasets in PyTorch
+Understanding the effects of depth on different computer vision datasets in PyTorch.